 The food scene

-Malaysian food has been influenced by Indian, Chinese, Thai, Arabian, European and many others.
-The multi-cultural side of Malaysia made its food scene amazing and something every traveler should try.
+Malaysian food has been influenced by Indian, Chinese, Thai, Arabian, European, and many others.
+The multi-cultural side of Malaysia made its food scene unique and something every traveler should try.

 Overall, in terms of the food scene, you should visit Georgetown, Penang.